Skip to main content

 Aside from standard data types used throughout FlutterFlow, you can also create parameters that are of type:

-• Action (callback): This allows component users to pass in actions into the component.
+• Action (callback): This allows you to pass in actions into the component.
 The component can then invoke the action, usually referred to as a callback, in its own action flows.
 Callbacks are often using to handle events, like updating a parent's state when a button has been pressed.
 You can learn more about how to use callbacks here.

 Actions